 Denner added that “the numerous conversations” Sarissa and Ironwood have had since just before the fund sent notice of its board plans “have been productive.”

-Under the spinoff plan, unveiled earlier this month, Ironwood will hang onto its treatments for GI diseases, gout and abdominal pain—including Linzess, a product it shares with Allergan—as well as a candidate for gastroesophageal reflux disease.
+Under the spinoff plan, unveiled in May, Ironwood will hang onto its treatments for GI diseases, gout and abdominal pain—including Linzess, a product it shares with Allergan—as well as a candidate for gastroesophageal reflux disease.
 The new company’s pipeline, meanwhile, will center on treatments for orphan diseases and products targeting the nitric oxide signaling pathway for blood flow.

 The move doesn’t mean Ironwood’s off the hook, though.
 “The details of the spin are of paramount importance,” Sarissa said.
 In particular, it wants to see two completely separate companies with no cross-ownership—a la Biogen and its 2017 hemophilia spinoff Bioverativ, which Sarissa also just so happened to advocate for.